Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 As you work to create an ideal hybrid workplace for your business, remember

 to collect employee feedback.
-Make sure you provide more than one way for the
+Make sure you provide more than one way for

 employees to share their thoughts.
 For example, you could send out surveys of